RoseEden30/UniversalTextureDownscaler/README.md

 Drops the largest mip levels of textures at creation time to cut VRAM usage, without touching any files on disk.
-Same idea as [TextureDownscaler](https://github.com/RoseEden30/TextureDownscaler) (the Skyrim SKSE plugin this is named after), generalized to any D3D11, D3D12 or Vulkan game, with no per-game or per-file rules.
+Same idea as [TextureDownscaler](https://github.com/RoseEden30/TextureDownscaler) (the Skyrim SKSE plugin this is named after), generalized to D3D11, D3D12 or Vulkan games, with no per-game or per-file rules.

 Avoid it in online games with active anti-cheat.
 It hooks the graphics API the same way some cheat tools do, and anti-cheat software generally flags